Lautenschlager-id/transfromage/docs/Internal/client.md

 >| token | `string` | ✔ | The developer's token. |
 >
 >Gets the connection keys and settings in the API endpoint.<br>
->If hasSpecialRole is true, the endpoint is only going to be requested if updateSettings is also true, and only the IP/Ports are going to be updated.
+>If @self.hasSpecialRole is true, the endpoint is only going to be requested if updateSettings is also true, and only the IP/Ports are going to be updated.
 >
 ---
 >### handleFriendData ( packet )